salamander2/RaspberryPi/README.md

 }
 ````

-* **if you don't want your passphrase visible, you can encrypt it: `wp_passphrase mySSID`**  Copy and paste the output from this into the wpa_supplicant.conf file
+* **if you don't want your passphrase visible, you can encrypt it: `wpa_passphrase mySSID`**  Copy and paste the output from this into the wpa_supplicant.conf file
 * save the file with `ctrl+o`, press <Enter> to confirm the filename, and press `ctrl+x` to close nano.
 * restart the RPi with `sudo shutdown -r now` or &lt;CTRL&gt;&lt;ALT&gt;&lt;DEL&gt;.
 * Instead of restarting, the following often work: `sudo ifdown wlan0` then `sudo ifup wlan0`